 - Music therapy programs

 At Ethan Crossing Recovery near Springfield, Ohio, we take the long view.
 Recovery is a lifelong commitment because the specter of relapse is always hiding in the background.
 We believe in sustainable recovery and supporting our patients through our aftercare program.
-Contact us online or at 833.691.0736 to take the first step on your journey to wellness and recovery.
+Anyone can get help at any point.
+Ethan Crossing Recovery serves the Cincinnati, Dayton, Columbus, Ohio area.
+Contact us today.